SdAm1n/webserver_in_c/README.md

 # Webserver in C

-## Work in progress 🛠️🚧

-Simple webserver written in C programming.
+Basic webserver written in C programming Language.
+This is only for learning purposes.

 ## To Run